-Once you are in position, the radiation therapists will leave the room.
-They will then start the treatment.
-They can see and hear you during the treatment (the room has television monitors and an intercom).
+Once you are in the correct position, the radiation therapists will leave the room to start the treatment.
+The radiation therapists can see and hear you during the treatment (the room has television monitors and an intercom).

 When the radiation therapist leaves the treatment room: